mother-db/MOTHER-DB-annotation-tools/MOTHER-AIML-OvarianFollicle/AIML_Training_Progression_Animation/README.md

  * The left hand panel is the full slide prediction.
  * The center panel is zoomed into a region in the upper left of the full slide, and shows colored X's marking manual anotations and colored pixels marking ML predictions.
  * The right hand panel is zoomed into a region in the upper left of the full slide, and shows the per-pixel confidence of prediction for the ML.
    Light colors are high confidence and dark colors low confidence.
+Black is an artifact and indicates high confidence.